smogon/pokemon-showdown/mods/gennext/README.md

 - Sacred Sword now has 95 base power

 - Egg Bomb is now 40 base power autocrit

-- Surf has a 10% chance to lower Speed

 - Minimize only increases evasion by one stage